sethgonzales/ChemEd_Simulations/README.md

 * 1:50: work on implementing undo/redo
 * 2:30: undo undo and redo... work on fixing copy bug
 * 3:10: give up on copy bug...
 Move on to adding more elements
+* 3:50: Complete adding more elements and single electrons and double bonds

 # _ChemEd Simulations_